 Michael Tinholme’s ‘Georgia’ a Country Hit Again

-Featuring Legendary Bassist Tom Fowler (Ray Charles and Frank Zappa) & Band of LegendsLOS ANGELES, CALIFORNIA, UNITED STATES, July 28, 2022 /EINPresswire.com/ -- Original and Haunting performance of a beloved classic song.
+Featuring Legendary Bassist Tom Fowler (Ray Charles and Frank Zappa) & Band of LegendsNEW YORK CITY, NEW YORK, UNITED STATES, July 28, 2022 /EINPresswire.com/ -- Original and Haunting performance of a beloved classic song.

 A song that is part of Tinholme’s incredible story.
 The stuff that happens in dreams or movies.